NVIDIA/cloud-native-docs/gpu-operator/install-gpu-operator.rst

      - Deploys Node Feature Discovery plugin as a daemonset.
        Set this variable to ``false`` if NFD is already running in the cluster.
      - ``true``

+   * - ``nfd.nodefeaturerules``
+     - Installs node feature rules that are related to confidential computing.
+       NFD uses the rules to detect security features in CPUs and NVIDIA GPUs.
+       Set this variable to ``true`` when you configure the Operator for Confidential Containers.
+     - ``false``

    * - ``operator.defaultRuntime``
      - **DEPRECATED as of v1.9**